lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Cpp Reactors.md

 preamble: >
 ---

+<span class="lf-c lf-py lf-ts lf-rs warning">**WARNING: This page documents only the Cpp target.** Choose the C target language in the left sidebar to see the Cpp code examples.</span>

 In the C++ reactor target for Lingua Franca, reactions are written in C++ and the code generator generates a standalone C++ program that can be compiled and run on all major platforms.
 Our continous integration ensures compatibility with Windows, MacOS and Linux.
 The C++ target solely depends on a working C++ build system including a recent C++ compiler (supporting C++17) and [CMake](https://cmake.org/) (>= 3.5).
 It relies on the [reactor-cpp](https://github.com/tud-ccc/reactor-cpp) runtime, which is automatically fetched and compiled in the background by the Lingua Franca compiler.